thorhop/pop-guide/src/beginners-guide/systemctl-part-01.md

 ![seq02.gif](../../dist/assets/seq02.gif)

 Here we can see everything is fine.
 It's been loaded from `/etc/systemd/system/system76-power.service`, it's *enabled*, *active* *and* *running*.
 You can also see the "Process ID" (or "PID"), number of tasks, memory usage and even cgroup membership.
 We also see a snippet from the log of this particular service.
 Everything looks peachy keen, but if we scroll down we see that there's a problem with the service `grub-initrd-fallback.service`.
-So we use the same command (`systemctl status`) but replace `grub-initrd-fallback.service` with `grub-initrd-fallback.service` to see what's going on with it.
+So we use the same command (`systemctl status`) but replace `system76-power.service` with `grub-initrd-fallback.service` to see what's going on with that particular service.

 ![seq03.gif](../../dist/assets/seq03.gif)